 - Removing barriers such as widening bathroom stalls

-- Providing materials or a translator for the hearing impaired
+- Providing materials or a translator for the deaf and hard of hearing

 6. Employer Credit for Paid Family and Medical Leave

-Percentage: Between 12.5% and 25% of paid wages to an employee on family or medical leave.
+Percentage: Between 12.5% and 25% of paid wages to an eligible employee on family or medical leave.

-Eligibility: Paid at least 50% of an eligible employee’s wages while they were on qualifying family or medical leave.
+Eligibility: Voluntarily (not mandated by law) paid at least 50% of an eligible employee’s wages while on qualifying family or medical leave.

 The Family and Medical Leave Act (FMLA) was passed in 1993 to provide job security to employees who needed extended time away from work to recover from medical treatment or emergency, after the birth or adoption of a new child, to care for an ill family member, or qualifying reason.
 FMLA does not require employers to pay employees on qualified leave, which can jeopardize many employees’ financial health.